jalberty2018/run-comfyui-wan/documentation/README_docker_runpod.md

 ### Deployment/Usage information

 - All available templates on runpod.io are tested on a L40S/A40.
-- Try to avoid regions US-TX-4 as they often fail to download or run the image (Pytorch CUDA mismatch).
 - Avoid using ID's without a region as they are not reliable.

 ### Runpod.io templates